-Having unfiled tax returns can feel very stressful.
 Regardless of why you didn’t file your tax returns, you may be worried about the consequences and scared that the IRS is going to come after you.
 The good news is that you can catch up, and if you’re proactive about filing before the IRS contacts you, you may be able to minimize the penalties against you.

 To get help dealing with back taxes, contact us today.
 At Damiens Law, we are a boutique tax resolution firm that works hard to customize the most effective solution possible for each of our clients.

-Consequences of Not Filing Your Tax Returns
+Consequences of Not Filing by the Year

 If you don’t file your tax returns, the exact consequences vary based on the situation.
 But here is an overview of what to expect:

-The IRS will add penalties if you don’t file.
-The failure to file penalty is 5% of the unreported tax liability, and assessed monthly, and this fee can get up to 25% of your balance.
 For instance, say that you owe $10,000 and you file years late, you will incur the maximum late filing penalty of 25% (so $2,500 in this case).
-You will also incur late payment penalties of up to 25%.
-These penalties stack on top of each other.

-Loss of Tax Refunds
+Three Years – Loss of Tax Refunds

 The IRS can take the financial records that it has received on your behalf and use them to prepare a substitute for return for you.
 Then, the agency will send you a tax assessment letter showing how much you owe.
 If you don’t respond, the agency will send a statutory notice of deficiency and start the collection process against you.

-Involuntary Collections
+After Assessment – Involuntary Collections

 - Find tax forms or tax prep software for the years you didn’t file — The forms change annually, so you can’t use current forms to file returns from other years.
+Most major online tax prep software has the current year and the two previous years available online, with downloads available for the current and previous six years.

 - Review the deadlines — Again, you can file old tax returns at any time, but if you want to claim a refund, you must file within three years of the original due date.

 - Fill out the forms and file — Ideally, you should file all of the returns at the same time.
+Then, you will have your total amount due and will be able to make payment arrangements or other plans.

 - Contact the IRS about penalty abatement — If you owe, the IRS will automatically add late filing and payment fees to your account, but you should ask to have as many fees abated as possible.